 What you receive in the package for this strategy:

-The ebook presents detailed rules and results for the strategy.
+The eBook presents detailed rules and results for the strategy.

-SQX file ready to be used on the Algocloud and StrategyQuant platforms.
+The SQX file is ready to be used on the Algocloud and StrategyQuant platforms.

 Pseudocode that describes all the rules in an easy-to-understand way.